Abdullah-V/HMSC/README.md

 ## 🔰 About

-HMSC (How Many Stuffs CLI) analyst for your files and folders
+HMSC (How Much Stuffs CLI) analyst for your files and folders

 ## 📸 Screenshot